dat3Cph/material/flow1/jpa/week2/RecyclingExercise.md

         List<WasteTruck> getAllAvailableTrucks();
 ```

-### 7. At the same location add a new class called `DriverDAOImpl` and `WasteTruckDAOImpl` and implement the interface to the classes with all the methods.
+### 7. At the same location add a new class called `DriverDAOImpl` and `WasteTruckDAOImpl` and implement the interface to the classes with all their methods.

 ### 8. Use the following sql script to populate data: